csci701s25/crescendo/report/README.md

 # Introduction

-Crescendo is a social music discovery app that enables users to explore music around them in real-time, engage with nearby listeners, and participate in community-driven events while offering promotional opportunities to businesses and stakeholders in the music industry through music trends.

-There are 5.5 billion music listeners, and we intend to capture the enthusiasts from this market.
+As of Q3 2023, there were 713.4 million music streaming subscribers worldwide[^1].
+As of Q3 2024, there were 263 million Spotify premium subscribers worldwide[^2].
+We intend to capture the enthusiasts in Spotify's market and potentially a portion of enthusiastic non-Spotify users.
 We envision businesses such as cafes, gyms, and bars that want to use our application to integrate music into their customer experience and marketing scheme.
 Furthermore, stakeholders in the music industry (artists, labels, producers, etc.) who wish to grow their audience may want to join our platform.

-There are a few applications that emphasize music discovery that have motivated our work.
-Most influential, Airbuds Widget shows you what your friends on the app are currently listening to on the homescreen.
-Another app, Soundmap, puts collectible songs on a map, allowing users to collect them Pokémon Go style and trade with other users.
-Lastly, Fan Label lets users construct fantasy record labels where they can predict the popularity of new artists and music, earning points in the process from their real-world performance.
+There are a few applications that emphasize music discovery.
+Most influential, [Airbuds Widget](https://apps.apple.com/us/app/airbuds-widget/id1638906106) shows you what your friends on the app are currently listening to on the homescreen.
+Another app, [Soundmap](https://apps.apple.com/us/app/soundmap-find-your-songs/id6476420863), puts collectible songs on a map, allowing users to collect them Pokémon Go style and trade with other users.
+Lastly, [Fan Label](https://fanlabel.com/) lets users construct fantasy record labels where they can predict the popularity of new artists and music, earning points in the process from their real-world performance.

 In our minds, Crescendo is, at its core, a combination of these three apps with plenty of additional features.

-Apart from the existing software, there is little research given that Crescendo’s implementation is focused more on the full-stack development side and not too reliant on novel complex algorithms.
-Still, we found two relevant papers regarding recommendation systems and location privacy, which are key aspects of our application.

 User-based collaborative filtering identifies users with similar preferences and suggests items they’ve liked.
-While methods like cosine similarity are effective for identifying similar users, they struggle with sparsity (low overlap in ratings) and the cold-start problem (new users without sufficient data) (Pinela, 2018).
-Graph Neural Networks (GNNs) address these challenges by utilizing user and item relationships, enabling recommendations even with minimal data by incorporating information from users’ networks (Wu et al., 2022).
+While methods like cosine similarity are effective for identifying similar users, they struggle with sparsity (low overlap in ratings) and the cold-start problem (new users without sufficient data)[^3].
+Graph Neural Networks (GNNs) address these challenges by utilizing user and item relationships, enabling recommendations even with minimal data by incorporating information from users’ networks[^4].

 The deprecation of Spotify's relevant API impacted our consideration of audio features for comparing song similarities.
 Although alternatives like RaccoBeats were identified, they could violate Spotify TOS.
 Without access to audio features, we can rely on comparing listening histories to recommend songs or artists based on shared preferences.

 In terms of location privacy, the review of snapshot and continuous location-based services (LBS) informed our app’s hybrid approach.
-Techniques like dummy locations and cloaking offer effective privacy-preserving solutions by obfuscating precise user locations.
+Techniques like dummy locations and cloaking offer effective privacy-preserving solutions by obfuscating precise user locations[^5].
 While precise location data will be stored on our server, these techniques will be applied on the front-end to protect users’ privacy in public-facing interactions.

+Ultimately, Crescendo is a social music discovery app that enables users to explore music around them in real-time, engage with nearby listeners, and participate in community-driven events while offering promotional opportunities to businesses and stakeholders in the music industry through music trends.

 # Ethics Statement